kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 - Contribute an issue using one of our templates.
 We equally value a well-described bug that is easy to replicate and an enhancement request with a well-described use case.

 All Kyma repositories are located [here](https://github.com/kyma-project/kyma/).
 Once you contribute, let us know about it on [Twitter](https://twitter.com/kymaproject) or on the **#general** channel on [Slack](http://slack.kyma-project.io).
-We will evaluate all contributions on Thursday, August 1, and communicate all accepted contributions and happy winners.
+We will evaluate all contributions on Thursday, August 1, and announce all accepted contributions and happy winners.
 Happy contributing!

 If you don't know what to contribute, I'm sure we can help - just contact us through one of the above communication channels and we will point you in the right direction.